 6) Very often selection for the majors (Euros and Worlds) is an extremely busy time, when much of the resources are taken up with logistical planning.
 At this time of the season, the BF team (staff, coaches and volunteers) will not be available to provide deep-dive season performance analysis of why your child did not qualify and/or why they did not get discretionary selection.
 The mid-term check-in and active management of the child’s athlete profile (see above) provides regular opportunities for these types of discussions and proactive engagement from the athlete and personal coach with the ADP coaches will reduce the risk of unexpected surprises (both selection and non selection!).
 The BF team will also not engage in debates about changing the selection policy as this opportunity will be available to all at a different time in the season.

 7) Finally, whilst we are mindful of how extremely disappointed and upset you may be, please remember our small team of staff and volunteers (including coaches, Team Managers, Board Directors) have the right to do their jobs without abuse or harassment.
-This includes but is not limited to repeated emails and phone calls, and using threatening and intimidation tactics.
-BF reserve the right not to respond to aggressive communications and will report any threats appropriately, involving the BF Safeguarding Manager if there are any concerns that an athlete is not being appropriately supported.
+This includes but is not limited to repeated emails and phone calls, swearing and using threatening and intimidation tactics (this includes implied or actual threats of legal action against individual staff/volunteers or the organisation).
+BF reserves the right not to respond to these types of communications and will report any threats appropriately (eg to our insurers).
+This can mean that further communication from us would be required to be subject to legal review and will increase timescales and formality of response.
+We will also involve the BF Safeguarding Manager if there are any concerns that an athlete is not being appropriately supported.

 Activate your free, 90 day membership to British Fencing today.
 Membership insures you to fence at any British Fencing club.

 Start your journey on becoming a community fencing coach and introduce fencing to pupils for as little as £20.
 Find out more today.